asmaa844/TrainingProject/README.md

 # TrainingProject
 Fruit360 Dataset – Classification with ResNet, Detection with YOLO, and Image Generation with GAN This project classifies fruits using a ResNet-based CNN, detects them with YOLOv8, and generates realistic fruit images using a GAN model.

+## This project contains solutions for the following tasks:

+1. **Image Classification (Transfer Learning)**
+   - Uses ResNet50 for fruit classification.
+   - Fine-tunes the last layers.
+   - Evaluates using accuracy and confusion matrix.

+2. **Object Detection (YOLO)**
+   - Trains a YOLO model to detect fruits in images.
+   - Uses 20–30 manually annotated images.
+   - Displays detection results.

+3. **Image Generation (GAN)** *(Bonus)*
+   - Implements a simple GAN to generate synthetic fruit images.

 ### Prerequisites

 * **Python:** Ensure you have Python installed.
 The notebook uses Python 3.11.13.